-Canon G7 X Mark II versus Panasonic GX80
+Canon G7 X Mark II vs Panasonic GX80

-The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and April 2016.
+The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in February 2016 and April 2016.
 The G7X Mark II is a fixed lens compact, while the GX80 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (GX80) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (34 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the GX80 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the GX80 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX80 and their specifications in the Micro Four Thirds Lens Catalog.